 Grocery bills are our biggest expense, and as much as we love to save our money – we do have to eat and live!

-You turn every item over to see how you can possible get that product cheaper!
-It’s easier than you might think!
+Shoppers are getting more savvy about what we are buying, and how we are buying it.
+We no longer just go into a shop and pay whatever they are asking.
+This is a good thing for us, the consumers.
+You turn every item over to see how you can possibly get that product cheaper.
+And guess what, it’s easier than you might think!
 There are some great and innovative ideas here on getting that grocery bill right down.
-Read on!

 - Buy the cheap biscuits – the generic supermarket brands are often as good as the known brands.
 Also look for the specials.
 I personally love the ones at Aldi – they have a great range of biscuits and they are cheap cheap cheap!